Topological states in pyrochlore iridates: long-range anisotropy strongly competing with spin-orbit interaction: Discussion

-To understand the physical origin of the large splitting $\Delta$ one needs to consider the crystal structure of the $A$-227's in more detail.
-As shown in Fig.~1b, the $A$ ions closest to a given iridium ion form a hexagonal structure in a plane parallel to two of the faces of the IrO$_6$ octahedron.
-It is clear that the potential generated by these six $A^{3+}$ ions breaks cubic symmetry even in the absence of trigonal distortions.
-The numerical results we obtain show that due to the large ionic charge at the $A$ sites and the large spatial extent of the iridium 5$d$ orbitals the anisotropic, planar $A_6$ coordination actually has by far a stronger effect on the $t_{2g}$ level splitting than the trigonal distortion of the IrO$_6$ cages.
+To understand the physical origin of the large Ir $t_{2g}$ splittings one needs to consider the crystal structure of the $A$-227's in more detail.
+As shown in Fig.~1b, the $A$ ions closest to a given Ir site form a hexagonal structure in a plane parallel to two of the facets of the IrO$_6$ octahedron.
+Even without pushing those two facets of the octahedral cage closer to each other, the six adjacent $A$ cations generate a trigonal field that breaks cubic symmetry.
+In the simplest picture this positive potential stabilizes the Ir $e_{g}^{\prime}$ orbitals.
+The latter have the electronic charge closer to the plane defined by the six $A$ NN's, as compared to the $a_{1g}$ orbital.
+There is however a competing effect related to the positive NN Ir ions, three above and three below the plane of adjacent $A$ sites, see Fig.~1.
+The potential generated by the Ir NN's stabilizes the $a_{1g}$ sublevel.
+The numerical results we obtain, see below, indicate that the net effect of this anisotropic arrangement of the nearby $A$ and Ir cations on the $t_{2g}$ level splitting is stronger than the effect of the trigonal distortion of the IrO$_6$ cages.
+It is interesting to note that similar effects are expected in pyrochlore systems with $3d$ transition-metal ions.
+However, the $3d$ orbitals being more localized will reduce the effect of such anisotropies beyond the first ligand coordination shell and result in smaller splittings of the energy levels.